theforeman/foreman_virt_who_configure/README.md

-# ForemanVirtWhoConfigure
+# Foreman Virt Who Configure

-A foreman plugin to make virt-who configuration easier.
-This provides simple UI for obtaining required information about the desired virt-who configuration, such as hypervisor credentials, check interval and similar.
+A Foreman plugin to make virt-who configuration easier.
+This provides a simple UI for obtaining required information about the desired virt-who configuration, such as hypervisor credentials, check interval and other similar config options.
 After the information is gathered, it provides a configuration script that can be used to install and configure the virt-who instance.
 All incoming reports from such virt-who instance are tracked and monitored by the plugin.

 ## Installation

 This plugins requires Katello to be installed in your Foreman instance.
-If its there, simply install a package with the plugin (rpm only), run migrations and seed by running,
+If it's there, simply install a package with the plugin (rpm only), run migrations and seed by running,

-yum install rubygem-foreman_virt_who_configure
+dnf install rubygem-foreman_virt_who_configure
 foreman-rake db:migrate
 foreman-rake db:seed